PabloPonte/gringotts-bank/DOC/GEP-03-Mages/GUS-13-Mages-List.md

 This feature must accesible for users with the Overseer Role or the Minion Role.

+You can see a full navigation structure on the [Navigation Section](/DOC/navigation.md) w
 ## Acceptance Criteria
 * Authenticated Overseer or Minion users have access to this page.
 * The page initially displays all mages without any applied filters.